-It’s 5:38PM on October 31, the Tuesday after the clocks go back in England.
+It’s 5:38PM on 31 October, the Tuesday after the clocks go back.
 It’s cold, and darker than it should be before six, and I’ve got the specific, nervous energy of someone who's emerged from a bus filled with children while extremely stuck in traffic.
-As such, I am a spinning, Tasmanian Devil mess of jacket, bag, and regrettable, enormous internet shopping parcel—but when I stumble, red-faced, into north London’s Katsute 100 I’m instantly enveloped by a sensation of calm.
+As such, I am a spinning, Tasmanian Devil mess of jacket, bag, and regrettable, enormous internet shopping parcel – but when I stumble, red-faced, into north London’s Katsute 100 I’m instantly enveloped by a sensation of calm.

 Noisey: Hi Lucy!
 Welcome to our date, thank you for coming.